jatinnxn/GenerativeAI/README.md

 pip install boltiotai
 ## Usage
-1. Import the necessary libraries in your Python script:
- •from boltiotai import openai
+1. Import the necessary libraries in your Python script: from boltiotai import openai

- •import os
+   import os

- •import sys
+   import sys

 3. Start coding your AI assistant using the GPT-3.5 Turbo model.
 ## Contributing
 Feel free to contribute to this project by providing feedback, suggestions, or submitting pull requests.
 ## Acknowledgements
 - GPT-3.5 Turbo by OpenAI

 - BoltiotAI API

 Thank you for using this README guide, and good luck with creating your own Al assistant!